Idol Philippines: Television ratings

 Television ratings for Idol Philippines are gathered from Kantar Media.
 Kantar Media's survey ratings are gathered from all over the Philippines' urban and rural households.

-The 2022's Idol Philippines has suffered in television ratings as it only earned with 0.9% nationwide ratings from AGB Nielsen this is because of limited audience in free tv and ABS-CBN shutdown.

-Critical Response
+Critical response

 The televised auditions for the first season was met with mixed public reception.
 Netizens criticized Dela Torre and Reid's lack of credibility as judges, although Reid was praised for his frankness.
 The show was compared in a negative light to other singing competitions, including The Voice of The Philippines, specially following the aftermath of the rejection of reggae artist Luke Baylon, in which only one judge, Velasquez voted to advance Baylon into the next round.
 Amid the criticism, Velasquez defended her fellow judges in an interview with reporters during the 35th PMPC Awards for movies, stating that "the three were chosen to be at the judging table because of their individual expertise".